MPJ-Imaging/battery_xct_workflows/paper/paper.md

 This work was carried out with funding from the Faraday Institution (faraday.ac.uk; EP/S003053/1), grant numbers, FIRG060 and FIRG066; and the EPSRC grant EP/M014045/1.
 M.P.J., P.R.S and R.J. acknowledged Innovate UK for funding via the BATSEED Project (grant number: 10044823).

-The authors used ChatGPT (OpenAI) to assist with language editing and code refactoring.
+ChatGPT (OpenAI) was used to assist with language editing and code refactoring.
 All workflow logic, analyses, and interpretations were developed and verified by the authors, who bear full responsibility for the content.

 # References